deanturpin/thoughts-on-software-dev/readme.md

 The use of ad-hoc, informal code is common in high-level documents but is prone to ambiguities.
 Why not use actual code?

-# Communication with non-technical people

 # Minimise mutable state
 A philosophy I hadn't considered until I started looking at functional programming.
-Minimise side effects.
+Minimise mutable state (use constants) and minimise unexpected side effects.

 # Embracing Wagile
 There are a whole generation of system engineers and managers who aren't letting waterfall go any time soon.

-How can we embrace wagile?
+So how can we embrace wagile?

 Often managers interpret Agile as impulsive or responsive but the important thing for me is dropping the things that seemed like a good idea but don't work